Environment-assisted quantum Minority games: Quantum Minority games in a correlated environment

-where $\sigma _{i}$ ($\sigma _{j})$ are usual Pauli matrices, $\alpha _{i}$ ( $\alpha _{j}$) represent the quantum noise and indices $i$ and $j$ runs from $0$ to $3.$ The above expression means that with probability $\mu $ the channel acts on the second qubit with the same error operator as on the first qubit, and with probability $(1-\mu )$ it acts on the second qubit independently.
+where $\sigma _{i}$ ($\sigma _{j})$ are usual Pauli matrices, $p_{i}$ ($ p_{j} $) represent the quantum noise and indices $i$ and $j$ runs from $0$ to $3.$ The above expression means that with probability $\mu $ the channel acts on the second qubit with the same error operator as on the first qubit, and with probability $(1-\mu ),$ it acts on the second qubit independently.
 Physically the parameter $ \mu $ is determined by the relaxation time of the channel when a qubit passes through it.
 In order to remove correlations, one can wait until the channel has relaxed to its original state before sending the next qubit, however this lowers the rate of information transfer.
-Thus it is necessary to consider the performance of the channel for arbitrary values of $ \mu $ to reach a compromise between various factors which determine the final rate of information transfer.\ Thus in passing through the channel any two consecutive qubits undergo random independent (uncorrelated) errors with probability ($1- \mu )$ and identical (correlated) errors with probability $ \mu $.
-This should be the case if the channel has a memory depending on its relaxation time and if we stream the qubits through it.
-The action of the Pauli channels on $n$-qubits can be generalized in Kraus operator form as given below
+The action of a Pauli channel with memory on $n$-qubits can be generalized in Kraus operator form as

 \ As stated above, with probability ($1- \mu )$ the noise is uncorrelated and can be completely specified by the Kraus operators

 and with probability $ \mu $ the noise is correlated (i.e. the channel has memory) which can be specified by the Kraus operators